-- The MSC is taken by direct debit from a merchant’s bank account thereby reducing administration.
+- The MSC is taken by direct debit from a merchant’s bank account, thereby reducing administration.

-Typically, these are some of the other costs an acquirer may levy:
+Other costs an acquirer may levy:

 - Joining fees or set up fees – to cover the costs of setting up a new account.

 - Minimum monthly service charge (MMSC).
 This is a minimum fee which will be applied by an acquirer where their merchant service charges (MSC) for accepting cards during the month is less than the MMSC.
-For example, with an MSC of £17.50p for that month and a MMSC of £20, an acquirer would make a charge of £20 for the month.
+For example, with an MSC of £17.50 for that month and a MMSC of £20, an acquirer would make a charge of £20 for the month.
 Over time, as merchants' businesses grow, they are less likely to pay a MMSC.